tlswg/tls13-spec/draft-ietf-tls-tls13.md

                        in the server's KeyShare extension.
                        Note: ECDHE_RSA is defined in [RFC4492].

-    ECDHE_ECDSA        ECDSA- or EdDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the server's KeyShare extension.
+    ECDHE_ECDSA        ECDSA or EdDSA public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the server's KeyShare extension.
 The public key